Hottegagi Genu Battegagi

 Hottegagi Genu Battegagi is a 2018 Indian Kannada language drama film written and directed by Narendra Babu.
-Produced by Sudarshan G, Ramamurthy H R and Harish Sherigar, film's music is scored by Ramchandra Hadapad.
+Produced by Sudarshan G, Ramamurthy H R, and Harish Sherigar, the film's music is scored by Ramchandra Hadapad.
 This movie is influenced by a 2015 Hollywood movie, The Intern, starring Robert De Niro and Anne Hathaway.
-Anant Nag, Radhika Chetan, Gitanjali Rai feature in main roles.
-P K H Das is the cinematographer of the film, under the banner of ACME Movies International.
+Anant Nag, Radhika Chetan, and Gitanjali Rai feature in the main roles.
+P K H Das is the cinematographer of the film under the banner of ACME Movies International.